DDPAI Launches Z60 Pro Dashcam: Enhanced Imaging and Smart Connectivity for Safer Journeys

-SHENZHEN, China, March 14, 2025 (GLOBE NEWSWIRE) -- DDPAI is excited to announce the launch of the Z60 Pro Dashcam, designed to provide drivers with reliable, high-quality protection on the road.
+SYDNEY, March 17, 2025 (GLOBE NEWSWIRE) -- DDPAI is excited to announce the launch of the Z60 Pro Dashcam in Australia, designed to provide drivers with reliable, high-quality protection on the road.
 With AI-powered upgraded 4K imaging, 3-channel recording (3CH), and 4G connectivity, the Z60 Pro ensures clear video capture, seamless connectivity, and comprehensive coverage.

-With 4G connectivity, the Z60 Pro lets you stream live footage, remotely access recordings, and maintain constant surveillance, whether you’re in or out of the car.
+With 4G connectivity, the Z60 Pro lets you access and stream live footage remotely, and maintain constant surveillance, whether you’re in or out of the car.
 To make it even easier, DDPAI offers a free SIM card and 90-day 30GB free trial, ensuring seamless, reliable connectivity without extra cost or hassle.

 “DDPAI’s mission has always been to empower smart travel and enhance quality of life,” said Leo Luo, CEO of DDPAI.
 “The Z60 Pro brings cutting-edge imaging, advanced safety features, and seamless connectivity together to offer a reliable solution for today’s drivers.”

+The Z60 Pro builds upon the success of the Z60 with key upgrades that enhance performance and usability.

-The Z60 Pro is now available for purchase.
-Visit DDPAI’s official site for more details or find the Z60 Pro on AliExpress.
+Both the Z60 and Z60 Pro are now available for purchase.
+Visit DDPAI’s official site for more details.
+The Z60 Pro is available on AliExpress.
+You can also find available Z60 packages at Amazon, JBHiFi, and SuperCheapAuto.

 About DDPAI